syeeun/jointmono/windpowerdata/readme.md

 * setup.R includes R commands for transforming the original data to apply the proposed method.

-* windpower_data.rds is R dataset obtained by setup.R and EXP.txt.
+* windpower_data.rds is R dataset obtained by setup.R.